Nao Kosaka: Personal life

 Kosaka played volleyball in middle school and occasionally demonstrates her skill in her appearances.
 She has an older brother who is a Keyakizaka46 fan.

 Kosaka's main interests include dinosaurs and reptiles.
 She also enjoys comedy shows and named Kazuya Kojima of Unjash and Audrey as her favorite comedians.

 Discography

-Kosaka has participated in all Hinatazaka46 title tracks except "Tteka" (2021) and has been the center (lead performer) in all of them except "Kimi Shika Katan" (2021) and "Tsuki to Hoshi ga Odoru Midnight" (2022).
+Kosaka has participated in all title tracks of Hinatazaka46's singles and album except "Tteka" (2021), and has been the center (lead performer) for the first four singles and "Boku Nanka" (2022).
 Other prominent appearances include: